kjell/mcn-2020-git-haiku/index.md

-Swallow in the dusk
+Glorious the moon
-then cry all birds and fishes
+A frog jumps in -
-The Autumn wind.
+Among the flowers